SheCodesAus/Stack-Otterflows-frontend/README.md

 - **Calendar Sync:** Exporting pod deadlines and goal targets to external calendars like Google Calendar or Outlook.
 - **Slack/Discord Integration:** Webhooks that post a notification to a specific channel whenever a Group Pod hits a major milestone.
 - **Reaction Emojis/Assets:** Ability for buddies to react to check-in "sticky notes" with quick emojis to provide instant feedback.

+### Core User Flows

+#### Flow 1 – Account Setup

+1. Visitor registers a new account
+2. User logs in using token authentication
+3. User views and updates their profile

+#### Flow 2 – Individual Accountability Workflow

+1. User creates a personal goal
+2. User connects with a verification buddy
+3. Buddy accepts or declines the request
+4. User submits progress check-ins
+5. Buddy reviews and approves or rejects the check-in
+6. User views their check-in history and progress

 ## Technical Implementation